EasyPHY/BACnet-RaspBerryPi-PiFace/README.md

 BACnet-RaspBerryPi-PiFace
 =========================

-Reference source code for EasyPHY interfaces on Raspberry Pi.
+Reference source code for using EasyPHY interfaces on Raspberry Pi platform.

 Based on the very popular open-source stack by Steve Karg at https://sourceforge.net/projects/bacnet/?source=directory